Sex Crimes in Cincinnati

 - Recanting statements - A victim’s initial statements to police and prosecutors play a critical role in a sex crime case.
 However, sometimes, a victim will recant their statements and change their story.
 When this happens, a prosecutor may have to drop the case if the victim’s testimony is their primary evidence.

 There may also be some affirmative defenses that may justify certain conduct under specific circumstances.
-Again, you will need an experienced defense lawyer at Joslyn Law Firm to evaluate your case to learn about relevant defenses in your situation.
+A defense lawyer can evaluate your case and explain relevant defenses for your situation.
+A sex crimes lawyer can get started on your defense strategy today.

-12. Possible Penalties for Ohio Sex Crime Convictions
+Possible Penalties for Cincinnati, Ohio Sex Crime Convictions

 Just as each sex crime has its own elements a prosecutor must prove, the law also sets out specific charges and possible penalties for each offense.
 Penalties can vary depending on the severity of the alleged offense, as well as there were any aggravating factors alleged, such as the use of force or the young age of a victim.
 Prior convictions may also enhance the penalties of a conviction.